bilzard/aws-sam-localstack-example/README.md

 ## Lambda Layer (layer/)

-You can place the dependency modules & your own library in `layer/`.
+The Lambda Layer code can be placed in `layer/`.
-The resources you put there will be zip & push to the Lambda Layer.
+The code placed here is zipped by AWS SAM.

-### Set localstack's Dummy Credential
+### Set the Dummy Credentials of the Localstack

-The proper credentials are unnecessary, but you have to set something, otherwise, the test using localstack will fail.
+Localstack does not work if you have not set the dummy credentials.

 ```
 aws configure --profile localstack